slack-samples/deno-starter-template/README.md

 Once running, click the
-[previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
+[previously created Shortcut URL](#create-a-link-trigger) associated with the `(local)` version of your app.
 This should start the included sample workflow.

 To stop running locally, press `<CTRL> + C` to end the process.